Cordillera Central (Luzon): History

 This extreme growth had tremendous results for the landscape; it changed the original one way Mountain Trail into a busy highway despite the road slides and cuts that occur up to this day.
 Again, similar to the fight against the Spanish, the indigenous inhabitants protested against the destruction of their land and the neglecting of their rights.
 Mining operations continued to grow and by 1939 the Philippines ranked among the world's leading gold producers, and second to the state of California among US producers.

 From 1936 to 1946, the Philippines was granted domestic self-administration under the Commonwealth of the Philippines as a transitional period for complete independence.
 From 1941 to 1945, the country fell under Japanese rule and was liberated by military forces of the United States of America, and dare inside by the combined forces of the Allied Philippine Commonwealth military forces and local Igorot and Cordilleran guerrilla forces in Northern Luzon.
 The US subsequently recognized Philippine independence on July 4, 1946.

 The independent republic's policy shifted towards the integration of the 'cultural minorities' into mainstream culture.
 In 1966 the Philippine Congress passed the 'Separation Bill', dividing the old Mountain Province into four: Benguet, Mountain Province (Bontoc), Ifugao and Kalinga-Apayao.
 The political elite hoped that the creation of several provinces would, by increasing the region's representation, increase development spending in the area.

 Under the Marcos' administration, politicization of the Cordillera took a new turn.
 National government development projects in the area were against the interests of the indigenous peoples, and were strongly resisted by them.
 Particularly important were the Chico River Dam project and the Cellophil project.
 The first threatened to inundate traditional villages, the second gave outsiders control over vast forest lands.
 Resistance resulted in increased regional consciousness rather than local ethnic consciousness.

 In 1986 the dictatorship of Ferdinand Marcos was overthrown by the People Power Revolution of the Philippines and he was succeeded by Corazon Aquino.

 However, the Aquino administration failed to tackle substantial issues such as land reform and the restructuring of the economy.
 After the collapse of the negotiations between the government and the National Democratic Front (NDF), Aquino declared the "Total War Policy", aimed at recovering New People's Army (NPA) controlled areas and to destroy the NPA's organizational and infrastructure base.
 The NPA had moved into the Cordillera to assist in the resistance against the projects.

+Biodiversity

+The Giant bushy-tailed cloud rat (Crateromys schadenbergi), Large-toothed hairy-tailed rat (Batomys dentatus), and Cordillera hairy-tailed rat (Batomys granti) are species of large rodent endemic to Central Cordillera Range in Luzon, Philippines.